 As of the census of 2020, there were 52,558 people, 16,887 households, and 3.01 persons per household residing in the city.
 The population density was 2,582 inhabitants per square mile (The racial makeup of the city was 70.4% White (Non-Hispanic White), 1.9% Black or African American, 0.6% Native American, 11.6% Asian, 0.3% Pacific Islander, and 7.2% from two or more races.
 34.4% of the population were Hispanic or Latino of any race.

-According to the 2020 United States Census, Glendora had a median household income of $96,132, with 8.3% of the population living below the federal poverty line.
+According to the 2020 United States census, Glendora had a median household income of $96,132, with 8.3% of the population living below the federal poverty line.

 As of the census of 2010, there were 50,073 people, 16,819 households, and 12,866 families residing in the city.
 The population density was 2,581.5 inhabitants per square mile (There were 17,145 housing units at an average density of 895.7 per square mile (The racial makeup of the city was 75.1% White (Non-Hispanic White), 1.9% Black or African American, 0.7% Native American, 8.0% Asian, 0.1% Pacific Islander, 5.2% from other races, and 4.8% from two or more races.
 30.7% of the population were Hispanic or Latino of any race.

-There were 16,819 households, out of which 38.6% had children under the age of 18 living with them, 60.1% were married couples living together, 12.1% had a female householder with no husband present, and 23.5% were non-families.
-19.1% of all households were made up of individuals, and 7.9% had someone living alone who was 65 years of age or older.
+There were 16,819 households out of which 38.6% had children under the age of 18 living with them, 60.1% were married couples living together, 12.1% had a female householder with no husband present, and 23.5% were non-families.
+19.1% of all households were made up of individuals and 7.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.88 and the average family size was 3.30.

-In the city, the age of the population was diverse, with 27.6% under the age of 18, 7.6% from 18 to 24, 29.1% from 25 to 44, 23.2% from 45 to 64, and 12.5% who were 65 years of age or older.
+The age distribution of the city was as follows: 27.6% under the age of 18, 7.6% from 18 to 24 years old, 29.1% from 25 to 44, 23.2% from 45 to 64, and 12.5% who were 65 years of age or older.
 The median age was 37 years.
-For every 100 females, there were 93.2 males.
+For every 100 females there were 93.2 males.
 For every 100 females age 18 and over, there were 89.6 males.

-Glendora is run by a city council of five members.
-The members are elected by district and serve four-year (terms of office.
+As of 2020, the members are elected by district and serve four-year (terms of office.
 Following each election, the council selects from its membership a mayor and mayor pro tem.
-The current mayor is Gary Boyer.
+The current Mayor is David Fredendall.

 Public safety services are provided by the Glendora Police Department and the Los Angeles County Fire Department.